rmkane/key-event-to-string/README.md

 ## Disclaimer

-- This library is meant to parse only `keydown` events. `keypress` / `keyup` events have small differences, e..g. `keydown` is needed to capture `Command` on a Mac.
+This library is meant to parse only `keydown` events.
+The `keypress`/`keyup` events have small differences, e.g. `keydown` is needed to capture `Command` on a Mac.
 So `keydown` is advisible for this anyways.
-- I wrote this library for an Electron side project, so I only needed it to run in the Chrome runtime.
-It probably won't work well in old browsers
-- JavaScript keyCodes don't work well with special international characters.
-E.g. the German umlaut `ö` has the same keyCode as `;`, on a German keyboard.
-This library doesn't try to fix that and I don't think there's a good fix for all those special cases.
-Other keyboard shortcut libraries (Mousetrap/keymaster e.g.) have the same problem, so it shouldn't be a big problem since this library is meant to be used as a helper for those libraries